crossbario/crossbar-examples/payload-validation/README.md

 as well as more application payload types (*FUTURE*)

 * `call_progress`: WAMP call, any call updates sent by the caller subsequently and while the call is still active
-* `event_confirmation`: WAMP event confirmation sent by subscribers for subscribed-confirmed publications
+* `event_result`: WAMP event confirmation sent by subscribers for subscribed-confirmed publications

 and meta information parsed (in the authorizer)